CARNIVAL-IITP/Bandwidth-extension/ICASSP2025/README.md

 ## 2. Prepare dataset

-English Speech TIMIT & VCTK DB 사용
+English Speech TIMIT & VCTK DB

 * Download and extract the datasets for VCTK:
     ```